khongten001/tidykit-fp/README.md

 - **Simplified APIs**: Common operations in just one line of code
 - **Type Safety**: Catch errors at compile time, not runtime
+- **Flexible Usage**: Use the entire toolkit or just the modules you need

 > [!WARNING]
 > This library is currently in early development stage.
 The API is not stable and may undergo breaking changes between versions.